 All this to say, I would drop the phone book page, since it does not contribute any real value to this document.

 A new, improved version of this white paper

-Here’s how this white paper would look after being reformatted with all these suggestions.
+Here’s an overview of how this white paper would look after being reformatted with all these suggestions.

 8 pages total, 2.5 pages overhead